xxnatc/code-blog/README.md

 # code-blog
 _Assignment for Code Fellows 301_

-#### Deployment
+## Deployment
 You can find this project live on [blog.chownatalie.com](http://blog.chownatalie.com) or on [Heroku](https://xxnatc-blog.herokuapp.com).

-#### Description
+## Description
 Code-blog is a single-page blog that imports its content from `data/hackerIpsum.json` and caches in Web SQL.
 Users can filter blog posts by authors or categories.

-#### Pages
+### Pages
 A page (`stats.html`) has been added to calculate vanity metrics.
 It displays numbers including total author, article, and word count.
+The stats page is not currently functional.

 We've introduced an administrator mode which shows an edit option for each article.
 The links redirect the admin to an editor page (`editor.html`).
 The page takes styling in markdown format and displays a preview instantly.
 It also provides options to update or delete the article, which will then convert all data to a JSON string for use in the raw data file.
+More features will be added to the editor.

-#### Helper function
+### Helper functions
 A helper object has been created in `util.js` to assist with testing during the coding process.
 It contains the following methods:

 ##### `helper.clearCache()`